karthickp432001/devops-project/README.md

-# Nodejs applicaition deployment with mysql using docker-compose
+# Nodejs applicaition deployment with mysql using docker-compose and k8s minikube.

+## <Using docker-compose>
 ## application description
 - Simple todo-list web application using mysql to store tasks in mysql backend.